A lonely death at ground zero in Chesterfield, as long-term care facilities in Virginia still await aid

 “So much anger, anger at how this whole thing has been handled,” said Janet Zelnick, one of Jane Bacon’s three daughters, who lives in Texas and last saw her mother on a Zoom meeting from the hospital shortly before her death.

-"No other provider has been more adversely affected by COVID-19," said Keith Hare, president and CEO of the Virginia Health Care Association, which represents almost 300 nursing homes in Virginia.
-"For them to have received the small amount they've received so far is simply inexcusable at this point.
-They've had the funding for awhile."
+“No other provider has been more adversely affected by COVID-19,” said Keith Hare, president and CEO of the Virginia Health Care Association, which represents almost 300 nursing homes in the state.
+“For them to have received the small amount they’ve received so far is simply inexcusable at this point.
+They’ve had the funding for a while.”

 The situation is even worse for assisted living facilities, which don’t receive funding from Medicare or Medicaid, the primary funding source for nursing homes in Virginia.
 Assisted living facilities are licensed and regulated by the Virginia Department of Social Services, which reported Monday that the facilities had recorded 542 COVID-19 cases and 91 deaths.